kibomamoses/product-engineer-interview/README.md

 # Mophone Product Engineer Role Interview

 This repository contains a Solution for the Mophone Product Engineer interview task.
-The task involves implementing a **"Reassign Payment"** feature in the backend using **NestJS** and the frontend using **Next.js** with **Tailwind CSS** and **TypeScript**.
+The task involves implementing a **"Reassign Payment"** feature in the backend using **NestJS** and the Database using  **MongoDB**.And testing with ** Jest** (for testing the backend service)

 ## Overview

-The interview task includes the implementation of a backend feature to reassign payments from one customer to another.
-This includes handling various cases such as non-existent payments or invalid customer IDs.
-The task also includes writing unit tests for the implemented functionality.

-### Technologies Used
-- **Backend:** NestJS
-- **Frontend:** Next.js with Tailwind CSS and TypeScript
-- **Database:** MongoDB (used via repositories for customer and payment management)
-- **Testing:** Jest (for testing the backend service)
+For this live coding session, the focus was on implementing a feature to reassign a payment from one customer to another within a NestJS backend and a Next.js frontend.
+The backend needs to handle the validation of IDs for payments and customers, and ensure the successful reassignment of payments.
+During the process, I also focused on writing clean, modular code, ensuring proper error handling, and maintaining solid testing practices.

 ## Features Implemented